ocademy-ai/machine-learning/awesome/CONTRIBUTING.md

 - A SQLite database containing the actual data.
 - A [Directus](https://directus.io/) CMS as a user-friendly interface for data management.
 - To each list, there are,
-  - a Jupyter Notebook `README.ipynb` queries the corresponding data from database, and generates the output as a table.
+  - a Jupyter Notebook `README.ipynb` queries the corresponding data from the SQLite database, and generates the output as a table.
   - a Markdown file `README.md` renders the parsed records in an easier-to-access way.

 ### How to update the data?

-#### Update the data
+#### STEP 1.
+Update the data

 The build-in Directus CRM is the recommended way to update the data.
-But if you'd like be in a more handy way, feel free to use any preferred [SQLite editor or through any programming language](https://shareg.pt/4iQxJ9F).
+But if you'd like be in a more handy way, feel free to use any preferred [SQLite editor or through any programming language](https://shareg.pt/4iQxJ9F) to directly update the SQLite binary file `machine-learning/awesome/database/data.db`.

 The Directus is defined by the `awesome/database/docker-compose.yml` by following the [official self-hosting guidance](https://docs.directus.io/self-hosted/quickstart.html), including,